mosi-sol/DNews/README.md

 ##

-this dapp is expermential, using for peoduct as your risk.
+this dapp is expermential, using for product is/as your risk.

 ##